 Response to the problem :

-Thus, in France, the main means of development is the construction of land of padel in tennis clubs with the support of the FFT.
-The padel needs significant visibility with loyal customers who need to be surprised or to try new practices.
+Thus, in France, the main means of development is to build padel courts in tennis clubs with the support of the FFT.
+Padel needs significant visibility with a loyal clientele but who need to be surprised or to try new practices.
 From now on, it will be necessary to focus on developing training to introduce the youngest to this new practice.

-For people who do not play tennis but who love sports, private complexes are a very important axis of development.
-This makes it possible not to pay a subscription for the year and especially to play and promote new sports such as padel or futsal in particular.
-A sport like badminton is more present in private structures because it is a sport that many people love but to play once in a while.
+For people who do not play tennis but are sports enthusiasts, private complexes are a very important area of development.
+This allows you not to pay a yearly subscription and above all to play and promote new sports such as padel or futsal in particular.
+A sport like badminton is more present in private structures because it is a sport that many people like but to play once in a while.

 There are more doubts at present about the creation of a pure structure Padel.
 On the other hand, if the pure club Padel is of quality, has a monopoly on its sector, is the only one to offer indoor in its region, has created a quality dynamic within its structure with players and teachers who allow to have a pole of Padel competitive, then it can be very profitable.
 Unfortunately, in Lyon, Padel Central Lyon had to file for bankruptcy after 2 years for lack of resources and profitability.